szymontex/youtube_sub_downloader/README.md

 just google some tool and use one

-To download libraries, type in your python console:
+To download libraries, type in your terminal:

 <code>pip install google-auth google-auth-httplib2 google-api-python-client youtube_transcript_api</code>

+Script will create folders with channel name and TXT files with subtitles without timings, just text.
+Perfect for grasping a lot of knowledge and then parsing it thru some AI to extract most useful information.